-According to a recent Glassdoor survey, close to 40% of employees felt they were underpaid for the duties they performed on the job.
+According to a recent Glassdoor survey, close to 40% of employees felt they were underpaid at work for the duties they performed on the job.
 While they “believe” they were underpaid, how do they know if they truly are?

 While it could have been a challenge before the Internet, but now it’s really not as hard as you think.
 If you really want to know if you’re being underpaid for your job duties or you are paid minimum wage for your overworking, here are ten ways to find out.

 Underpaid at work – How to Handle?